If I told you I'm not terrified, I'd be lying.

 I curl my upper lip.
 "Uhh.
-I choose live, Stupid."
+I choose live, stupid."

-She doesn't like that.
-As Leviathan inhales, and wind pushes me forward and her back, she opens her wings and forfeits herself into the tunnel, into barely penetrable darkness.
+As Leviathan inhales, the sudden breath pushes me forward, it also sucks her back.
+She opens her wings and forfeits herself into the tunnel, into barely penetrable darkness.

-When I peer long enough, and openly enough, into the foggy hall of this sea god's stomach, I don't just see the twinkling of the sylph who fell in, but the shadowy edges of another person—of many people—like an entire city of dwellers in Leviathan's body.
+When I peer long enough, and openly enough, into the foggy hall of this sea god's stomach, I don't just see the twinkling of the sylph who fell in, but the shadowy edges of another person—of many people—like an entire city of dwellers within Leviathan's body.

 I see them but don't see them, you see.